Julia Yeomans: Research and career

-Awards and honours
+Honours and awards

 In 2012, Yeomans was awarded a European Research Council advanced research grant for her research proposal Microflow in complex environments.

+In 2024 she was awarded a second advanced grant "Exploiting the Parallels between Active Matter and Mechanobiology".

 She was elected a Fellow of the Royal Society (FRS) in 2013, where her nomination reads:

 In 2021 she received the Sam Edwards Medal and Prize from the Institute of Physics, for her contributions to soft and active matter, statistical physics and biophysics.
+In 2024 she was awarded the Liquid Matter Prize from the European Physical Society.

+Yeomans was appointed Officer of the Order of the British Empire (OBE) in the 2024 New Year Honours for services to physics.

+In 2025, Yeomans was awarded the Dirac Medal and Prize from the Institute of Physics.

 Personal life

 Yeomans married chemistry professor Peter Hore in 1990.